What Tools Do You Need For A Cladding Installation?

 Nibblers

 Nibblers use a punch and die method to chew through the metal in front of them.
-They are a popular choice as they do not distort the metal around the cut.
+They are a popular cladding tool as they do not distort the metal around the cut.
 Nibblers can cut straight lines as well as curves and more intricate shapes.
-This makes them popular among sculptors and creative metal workers but is worth keeping in mind for your cladding project too.
+This makes them popular among sculptors and creative metal workers but is also worth keeping in mind for your cladding project too.

-Nibblers can create cutouts from the middle of a metal sheet (using a drilled whole starting point) and can effortlessly cut through the peaks and troughs of corrugated metal.
+Another bonus of nibblers is they are able to create cutouts from the middle of a metal sheet (using a drilled hole starting point) and can effortlessly cut through the peaks and troughs of corrugated metal, which sets it apart from other metal cladding installation tools.

 SAFETY NOTE: Nibblers produce semicircular chips which can be sprayed out when cutting.
 Take necessary precautions as these chips can be sharp.